Novo Nordisk International Operations Commits to Veeva Vault CRM

 Chooses industry leading Vault CRM to empower commercial teams with next-generation CRM capabilities and agentic AI

-PLEASANTON, Calif., Jan.
-7, 2026 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced that Novo Nordisk's International Operations business unit has committed to use Veeva Vault CRM.
+SINGAPORE, Jan.
+8, 2026 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced that Novo Nordisk's International Operations business unit has committed to use Veeva Vault CRM.

 "We are honored to expand our partnership with Novo Nordisk to Vault CRM," said Veeva CEO Peter Gassner.
 "Working together with AI-driven technology, we will do our part to help Novo Nordisk deliver breakthrough medicines to defeat serious chronic diseases and create long-term health for patients around the world."